psrane8/DocChat/README.md

 ## Description

-The goal of this application is to help the user chat with their document and retrieve information in a more efficient manner, thereby enhancing the user's productivity.
-To provide a better data security of the uploaded documents, tempfile library is used to create temporary directory to deal with the user documents.
+The goal of this application is to help the user chat with their document and retrieve information more efficiently, thereby enhancing the user's productivity.
+To provide better data security for the uploaded documents, tempfile library is used to create a temporary directory to deal with the user documents.
+Being a RAG (Retrieval Augmented Generation) application, this chatbot tends to provide factual information to user queries based on the user-defined data.
 This project utilizes Llama-index, OpenAI Embeddings, Streamlit, GPT 3.5 turbo LLM, and Python.

 ## Installation